aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-examples/_index.md

 type: docs
 weight: 20
 url: /net/how-to-work-with-aspose-svg-api/image-vectorization-examples/
-lastmod: 2021-10-30
+lastmod: 2021-10-29
+changefreq: weekly
+priority: 0.7
 description: This article explains how to convert bitmap to vector graphic using the Aspose.SVG API.
-You will learn how to vectorize raster images such as PNG, JPG, BMP, TIFF, GIF, ICO into an SVG document.
+You will consider a few C# examples that demonstrate the Image Vectorization functionalities and the effect of configuration properties on the vectorization result.
-keywords: image vectorization, vectorize raster images,  c# example
+keywords: image vectorization, vector graphic, raster image, image to vector, photo to vector, vectorize raster image, c# example
 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />